ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 ## Notes
 This version of the mod works with the vanilla version of the game without the need of Game_Mod or Plutonium to load it.
 You can also compile from source using the _`Call of Duty: Black Ops - Mod Tools (BETA)`_ on Steam.

+Find any bugs, problems or have any suggestions?
+Please feel free to submit an issue or start a discussion.